Net-Base Maintenance

 Maintenance restores room to maneuver

-A calmer system is the prerequisite for new features, services and later modernization steps.
+A calmer system is the prerequisite for new features, services and subsequent modernization steps.

-What an initial maintenance and support intake concretely provides
+What an initial maintenance and support assessment concretely delivers

-Before longer-term support, a clear picture is needed of where instability arises and which measures will have effect first.
+Before long-term support, a clear picture is needed of where instability arises and which measures will have effect first.

-• a organized view of acute incidents, recurring risks and release bottlenecks
+• an ordered view of acute incidents, recurring risks and release bottlenecks

 • a prioritization for stabilization, documentation and technically sensible follow-up work

-• an initial approach that respects ongoing operations and does not immediately assume a full rebuild
+• an entry that respects ongoing operations and does not immediately assume a complete rebuild

-If maintenance is currently generating most of the pressure, technical order should be established first.
-That is precisely what the initial engagement is designed for.
+If ongoing support is currently creating pressure, technical order should be established first.
+The initial engagement is precisely focused on that.

 Weitere Fragen gesammelt lesen